 1.6.4 The title and scope of a subcommittee shall be defined by the parent technical committee and shall be within the defined scope of the parent technical committee.

-1.6.5 The secretariat of the parent technical committee shall inform the office of the CEO of the decision to establish a subcommittee, using the appropriate form.
-The office of the CEO shall submit the form to the technical management board for ratification of the decision.
+1.6.5 The secretariat of the parent technical committee shall inform the Office of the CEO of the decision to establish a subcommittee, using the appropriate form.
+The Office of the CEO shall submit the form to the technical management board for ratification of the decision.

 1.6.6 As soon as possible after ratification of the decision to establish a new subcommittee, any liaisons deemed necessary with other bodies shall be arranged (see 1.15 to 1.17).